unhm-programming-team/Discord-bot-public/COMMANDS.md

 ## Stock Commands:

 #### Commands for paper trading and stock analysis
+!evaluateportfolio period indicators

+        period: period to evaluate indicators over, default 10, must be above 1: integer
+        indicators: list of indicators to pass

 !technicals stock time_period

         returns technical indicator info about a stock